bjpop/favr/README.txt

       The rest of the line after the coordinates can be any text, which will be preserved in the output.

+   --annotations=<output CSV file with annotations added>

+      Save the annotated variants to this file.
+Annotations are appended to each variant line.
+Variants which are found in at least one family member sample are annotated with 'IN RELATIVE', whereas variants which are not found in at least one family member are annotated with 'NOT IN RELATIVE'.

    reads1.bam reads2.bam ...

       A list of bam files containing aligned sequence reads for